danielalves96/palmr-demo-manager/README.md

 ## Features

 - **Demo Creation**: Creates a Docker container with persistent volume and optional Traefik configurations.
+- **Rate Limiting**: Protects the `/create-demo` endpoint with a limit of 3 requests per minute per IP address.
 - **Monitoring**: Checks container logs to confirm when the API and frontend are ready.
 - **Status**: Endpoint to query the status of an instance (waiting, ready, timeout).
 - **Automatic Cleanup**: Removes containers and volumes after the configured time.